Skip to content

 A segmented control lets you switch the stage’s up axis between Y and Z. Most real-time engines (including RealityKit) expect Y-up.
 If your model appears lying on its side, switching to the correct up axis will fix the orientation.

-Sets the scene’s unit scale as a decimal value (e.g., 0.01 = centimetres, 0.001 = millimetres, 1.0 = metres).
-RealityKit expects metres (1.0).
+Sets the scene’s unit scale as a decimal value (e.g., 0.01 = centimeters, 0.001 = millimeters, 1.0 = meters).
+RealityKit expects meters (1.0).
 If your imported model appears very large or very small, adjusting this value corrects the scale.

 Sets the USD stage’s default prim path — the root prim that consumers of the file will reference when no explicit path is given.
 Enter the full prim path (e.g., /Root).
 This is required for USDZ files that are referenced by other assets or loaded in Reality Composer Pro.